 You can adjust page settings to see how your changes affect the page itself.
 If you’re doing this on a “test” page, it’s very unlikely that you will break anything.
 So don’t worry – just try some things out and if you get stuck, submit a ticket and we’ll help you out.

 SiteWrench offers a lot of functionality that can save you time, money and effort.
 All you have to do is figure out what you want to achieve on the site.
-If you’re not sure how to implement your vision, ask your Account Manager or submit a support ticket and we can help you figure out how to translate your desires and needs into achievable actions on SiteWrench.
+If you’re not sure how to implement your vision, ask your Digital Marketing Strategist or submit a support ticket and we can help you figure out how to translate your desires and needs into achievable actions on SiteWrench.